GSA-TTS/identity-idva-docs/_pages/faqs.md

 ### What if I don’t have a government issued identification document (ID)?

-The systems and methods for remote identity proofing require an ID so without one you will not be able to participate.
+The systems and methods for remote identity proofing require an ID; without one you will not be able to participate.

 ### Which IDs are eligible?